Vitiligo: Causes

-Although multiple hypotheses have been suggested as potential triggers that cause vitiligo, studies strongly imply that changes in the immune system are responsible for the condition.
-Vitiligo has been proposed to be a multifactorial disease with genetic susceptibility and environmental factors both thought to play a role.
-It is hypothesized that damaging environmental factors can disrupt redox reactions necessary for protein folding, so skin cells may initiate the unfolded protein response which releases cytokines, thus mounting an immune response.

-The National Institutes of Health states that sometimes an event, like a sunburn, emotional distress, or exposure to a chemical, can trigger or exacerbate the condition.
-Skin depigmentation in particular areas in vitiligo can also be triggered by mechanical trauma: this is an example of the Koebner phenomenon.
-Unlike in other skin diseases, this can be caused by daily activities, especially chronic friction on particular areas of the body.
+The development of vitiligo is linked to aberrant attachments between melanocytes (which produce melanin) and laminins, a kind of glycoprotein.
+When the basement membrane (the fibrous layer between cells and adjacent connective tissue) becomes enriched in laminin-332, melanocytes attach to that protein instead of the normal laminin-211 (via an integrin receptor instead of dystroglycan).
+Rather than disappearing, melanocytes appear to dedifferentiate and thus lose the ability to produce pigment, altering the actin cytoskeleton of affected cells.

+Melanocyte loss may also be caused by the activation of the signaling pathway formed by Janus kinases (JAKs) and signal transducer and activator of transcription proteins (STATs), being triggered by T cells and creating a positive feedback loop with interferon-gamma (IFN-γ) chemokines (a form of cytokine signaling protein) secreted by keratinocytes, the primary cell type of the epidermis.

+According to one study, segmental vitiligo (SV) is linked to the dysfunction of sympathetic nerves and demonstrates increased adrenoceptor responses in the affected areas as well as three times higher local blood flow.
+Meanwhile, a blood flow increase of about 1.5 times occurs in the more common nonsegmental vitiligo (NSV).

+The disorder has occurred in recipients of bone marrow and lymphocytes from donors with vitiligo.

-Immune
+Immune system

-Variations in genes that are expressed in the immune cells or in the melanocytes have both been associated with vitiligo.
-It is thought to be caused by the immune system attacking and destroying the melanocytes of the skin.
+Strong statistical evidence links vitiligo to changes in the immune system.
+It is thought to be caused by the immune system attacking and destroying melanocytes.
+Variations in genes expressed in immune cells or melanocytes have been associated with the disorder.
 A genome-wide association study found approximately 36 independent susceptibility loci for generalized vitiligo.
-One of them is the TYR gene that encodes the protein tyrosinase, which is an enzyme of the melanocytes that catalyzes melanin biosynthesis, and a major autoantigen in generalized vitiligo.
+One of them is the gene that encodes the protein tyrosinase, a melanocyte enzyme that catalyzes melanin biosynthesis and is a major autoantigen in generalized vitiligo.

-Autoimmune associations
+It has been hypothesized that damaging environmental factors can disrupt redox reactions necessary for protein folding, so skin cells may initiate the unfolded protein response, which releases cytokines and thus triggers an immune response.
+Additionally, artificial sweeteners such as sucralose can make gut bacteria more aggressive, potentially damaging pigment-producing cells.

 Vitiligo is sometimes associated with autoimmune and inflammatory diseases such as Hashimoto's thyroiditis, scleroderma, rheumatoid arthritis, type 1 diabetes mellitus, psoriasis, Addison's disease, pernicious anemia, alopecia areata, systemic lupus erythematosus, and celiac disease.

 Among the inflammatory products of NLRP1 are caspase 1 and caspase 7, which activate the inflammatory cytokine interleukin-1β.
 Interleukin-1β and interleukin-18 are expressed at high levels in people with vitiligo.
 In one of the mutations, the amino acid leucine in the NALP1 protein was replaced by histidine (Leu155 → His).
 The original protein and sequence are highly conserved in evolution, and are found in humans, chimpanzees, rhesus monkeys, and bush babies.
 Addison's disease (typically an autoimmune destruction of the adrenal glands) may also be seen in individuals with vitiligo.